ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 ## Overview

 This landing page showcases the methodology behind our construction of Rarita’s national football team using statistical models and analyses the impact of a competitive team on the country’s economy.
+Here, we outline several key considerations in our team selection including data cleaning, assumptions, methodology, economic impacts and risks and limitations.

-Data cleaning and standardisation was initially conducted to address data concerns.
+_Data cleaning and standardisation was initially conducted to address data concerns.
 Several foundational assumptions were established before model fitting for team selection and projection of key economic indices.
 Due to the need to monitor the effectiveness of the proposed team in achieving the established objectives, a flexible implementation plan was established to enable Rarita to adapt to changing circumstances and subsequently re-select the team.
-Finally, due to the subjective nature of the quantitative assumptions used, a sensitivity analysis was conducted to stress test economic feasibility of the team, before concluding with a discussion of limitations
+Finally, due to the subjective nature of the quantitative assumptions used, a sensitivity analysis was conducted to stress test economic feasibility of the team, before concluding with a discussion of limitations_

+# Project Objectives

+The objectives of this project include:
+> blah

 ---

 ## Data Cleaning

+## Assumptions

+## Methodology

+## Economic Impacts

+## Risks and Limitations

+---

 >Now it's time to build your own website to showcase your work.
 >To create a website on GitHub Pages to showcase your work is very easy.